-- A. New Connects Underground secondary service from the transformer to the meter base will be furnished with the owner paying any additional cost of the underground service over the cost of overhead service. - B. Existing Services Where there is an existing secondary service to a consumer, it will be replaced with underground secondary service on the condition that the owner pays the actual installed cost less depreciation of the existing service, plus the labor of removing existing service, less salvaged material, and the additional cost of underground service over the cost of overhead service. - C. Trailer or Other Temporary Service For a trailer or any service which is not expected to be used for five (5) years, the owner will pay the total cost of materials and labor on any underground secondary service furnished. - D. New Development Should consideration of terrain, vegetation, accessibility, potential revenue, proximity of houses, maintenance, operation, and any other pertinent factors prove to be feasible, underground service may be furnished for new and restricted developments.
-The developer may be required to pay the additional cost of underground over above the cost of overhead service, when consideration as to the number of homes, types of loads or any excessive installation costs, such as rock, as determined by the Cooperative. - E. Security Lights Installations requiring underground service for leased security lights, billed under Section 720.13, shall be made with the member furnishing the open ditch to Cooperative specifications for the underground cable.
-The charges for Cooperative-furnished labor and materials, excluding Security Lights, shall be billed in compliance with Section 432. - F. Street Lighting The Cooperative will install street lighting on standard Cooperative non-wood poles or wooden poles served by underground conductors as per Section 720.14 where clearances, right-of-way and availability of Cooperative source voltage are available as determined by the Cooperative without any contribution in aid of construction.
-Where excessive trenching cost, determined by the Cooperative, such as rock or existing paved street crossings are necessary as contribution in aid of construction may be required.
+- A. New Connects Underground secondary service from the transformer to the meter base will be furnished with the owner paying any additional cost of the underground service over the cost of overhead service. - B. Existing Services Where there is an existing secondary service to a consumer, it will be replaced with underground secondary service on the condition that the owner pays the actual installed cost plus the labor of removing existing service, less depreciation of the existing service and the value of any salvaged material. - C. Trailer or Other Temporary Service For a trailer or any service which is not expected to be used for five (5) years, the owner will pay the total cost of materials and labor on any underground secondary service furnished. - D. New Development Should consideration of terrain, vegetation, accessibility, potential revenue, proximity of houses, maintenance, operation, and any other pertinent factors prove to be feasible, underground service may be furnished for new and restricted developments.
+The developer may be required to pay the additional cost of underground over and above the cost of overhead service, when consideration as to the number of homes, types of loads or any excessive installation costs, such as rock, are to be considered as determined in good faith by the Cooperative. - E. Security Lights Installations requiring underground service for leased security lights, billed under Section 720.13, shall be made with the Member furnishing the open ditch to Cooperative specifications for the underground cable.
+The charges for Cooperative-furnished labor and materials, excluding Security Lights, shall be billed in compliance with Section 432. - F. Street Lighting The Cooperative will install street lighting on standard Cooperative non-wood poles or wooden poles served by underground conductors as per Section 720.14 where clearances, right-of-way and availability of Cooperative source voltage are available as determined by the Cooperative without any Contribution in Aid of Construction under the following conditions: - No excessive trenching cost, as determined by the Cooperative, such as rock or existing paved street crossings, etc. are required - Clearances are able to be obtained without additional cost to the Cooperative - Right-of-Way (ROW) is available and Easements are executed prior to starting work - Required voltage is readily available